Norfolk: East Lexham

 William White's History, Gazetteer, and Directory of Norfolk 1864

 [Transcription copyright © Pat Newby]

-Here is a small NATIONAL SCHOOL, built by the late F.W.
-Keppel, Esq., and supported by the lord of the manor.
+Here is a small National School, built by the late E.W.
+Keppel, Esq., attended by about 40 children, and supported by the lord of the manor.

 See also the East Lexham parish page.

 These pages are for personal use only.
 They may not be copied, and the links within them may not be harvested for use on your own web pages.
 Please see the Copyright Notice.

 Copyright © Pat Newby.